 David J. Ekerdt is Professor of Sociology and Gerontology at the University of Kansas.
 From 1988-1997 he was Associate Director of the Center on Aging and Associate Professor of Family Medicine at the University of Kansas Medical Center.
 He directed the KU Gerontology Center from 2003-2016.
 He teaches the sociology of aging and research methods, and he has supervised graduate students on both campuses.

 Dr. Ekerdt has three areas of research.
 (1) His funded studies of work and retirement have examined the retirement process and its effects on health, well-being, and the marital relationship, as well as behavioral expectations on later life.
 (2) He has used interview and survey methods to study the ways that older people manage and dispose of possessions during residential relocation.
-(3) He is one of an international team of psychologists and sociologists funded by the Volkswagen Foundation to compare older adults’ conceptions of aging, time, and the future in Germany, Hong Kong, and the U.S.
+(3) He is one of an international team of psychologists and sociologists funded by the Volkswagen Foundation to compare older adults’ conceptions of aging, time, and the future in the Czech Republic, Germany, Hong Kong, Taiwan, and the U.S.

 These projects have resulted in 100+ articles, chapters, reviews, editorials, and edited books.
 He was Editor-in-Chief of the Macmillan Encyclopedia of Aging, a four-volume, one-million-word work published in 2002, a work with seven specialty editors that covers topics in biology, health care, social and behavioral sciences, humanities, ethics, and social policy.